Table of Contents

 Here are some ways of improving quick ratio:

-- Improving Inventory Turnover Ratio: By faster conversion of inventory into debtors and cash, the quick assets would rise resulting in an improvement in the quick ratio.
+By faster conversion of inventory into debtors and cash, the quick assets would rise resulting in an improvement in the quick ratio.

-- Discarding Unproductive Assets: If the company has any unproductive assets, it is better to sell them and have better liquidity.
+If the company has any unproductive assets, it is better to sell them and have better liquidity.
 Reduction of such assets would result in better cash position and therefore improvement in the numerator of quick ratio.

-- Paying off Current Liabilities: Current liabilities which form a part of the denominator of the quick ratio are to be reduced in order to have the better current ratio.
+Current liabilities which form a part of the denominator of the quick ratio are to be reduced in order to have the better current ratio.
 This can be done by paying off creditors faster or quicker payments of loans.
 Lower the current liabilities, better the quick ratio is.

-- Drawings: Drawings for non-business reasons like owners’ withdrawals have to be kept at the minimum level.
+Drawings for non-business reasons like owners’ withdrawals have to be kept at the minimum level.
 The increase in drawings means a reduction in owner’s funds in the current assets.
 This would give rise to higher level of current liabilities to fund the current asset instead of the use of owner’s fund used for current assets.
 This will result in the direct reduction of quick ratio.
-It is best to have profits ploughed back in business and capital should be maintained ideally so as to balance the current ratio.
+It is best to have profits invested back in business and capital should be maintained ideally so as to balance the current ratio.
 Higher the drawings, lower the current ratio would be.

 Such steps can help in stopping avoidable cash drain out of the business.
 When the above easy tips are implemented the business is sure to perk up liquidity.